-Because we expect our expenses to increase significantly in the foreseeable future and because, based on our current business plans, we believe that the net proceeds from our IPO, together with our cash, cash equivalents, and marketable securities prior to the IPO, will be sufficient for us to fund our operating and capital expenditures into the second half of 2023.
-We may from time to time issue additional shares of common stock or other securities.
+Because we expect our expenses to increase significantly in the foreseeable future and because, based on our current business plans, we believe that the net proceeds from this offering, together with our cash, cash equivalents and non-dilutive grant funding, will be sufficient for us to fund our operating and capital expenditures into

+.
+As a result, we may from time to time issue additional shares of common stock or other securities to raise capital.
 These issuances may be at a discount from the current trading price of our common stock.
-As a result, our stockholders would experience dilution upon the purchase of any shares of our common stock sold at such discount.
+Our stockholders would experience dilution upon the purchase of any shares of our common stock sold at such discount.
 In addition, as opportunities present themselves, we may enter into financing or similar arrangements in the future, including the issuance of debt securities, preferred stock or common stock.
 If we issue common stock or securities convertible into common stock, our common stockholders will experience additional dilution and, as a result, our stock price may decline.